dwyl/learn-security/README.md

 they are unlikely to see the _benefit_ of being _careful_ online.

-I know this might sound "dramatic" but if I can impress the _seriousness_ of this upon you, in a _memorable_ way I will do so: think about sharing your password like sharing a _needle_!
+I know this might sound "dramatic" but if I can impress the _seriousness_ of this upon you, in a _memorable_ way I will do so: <br />

+#### ... think about sharing your _account/password_ like sharing a _needle_!

 ![djs-dont-share-needles](https://cloud.githubusercontent.com/assets/194400/21574204/d9c1ae0e-cee6-11e6-8e45-9f686697cfe2.png)

-> Note: this is why systems that charge per user-account per month are to be avoided <br />
+> **Note**: this is why systems that charge per user-account per month are to be avoided <br />
 because they _perversely_ incentivize people to share account in order to avoid paying <br />
-for more "seats" or "licenses".
-Salesforce/Jira/Microsoft we're looking at you!
+for more "users", "seats" or "licenses".
+Salesforce/Atlassian/Microsoft we're looking at you!!

 ### Use Encryption!